NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 Here you see the result of the print statement you added in the last step.

-> **Tip:** If you encounter an error in your console, please refer to the [Viewport Utility tip in Prereqs](#prerequisites)
+> **Tip:** If you encounter an error in your console, please refer to the [Viewport Utility tip in Prerequisites](#prerequisites)

   <br>

-## Step 2.6: Create the Object Info Model Script
+## Step 2.6: Create the Object Info Model module

-In this new script, you will create the necessary information for the object information to be called, such as the selected primitive and tracking when the selection changes. you will also create a stage to be set later on.
+In this new module, you will create the necessary information for the object information to be called, such as the selected prim and tracking when the selection changes. you will also create a stage to be set later on.

 Create a file in the same file location as `extension.py` and name it `object_info_model.py`.

   <br>

-  # Step 3: Object Model Script Code
+  # Step 3: Object Info Model module Code
-  > **Note:** Work in the `object_info_model.py` script for this section.
+  > **Note:** Work in the `object_info_model.py` module for this section.

 <br>

-The objective of this step is to import and set the basic information that the `Manipulator` and `Viewport` will need to display on the selected primitive.
+The objective of this step is to get the basic information that the `Manipulator` and `Viewport` will need to display on the selected prim.

 ## Step 3.1: Import scene from `omni.ui`
 As with `extension.py`, import `scene` from `omni.ui` to utilize scene related utilities.
 Also import `omni.usd`.